Polish president becomes latest leader to visit Donald Trump as allies consider possible return - ExBulletin

 Polish president becomes latest leader to visit Donald Trump as allies consider possible return

-NEW YORK (AP) Former President Donald Trump met in New York on Wednesday with Polish President Andrzej Duda, the latest in a series of meetings with foreign leaders as Europe prepares for the possibility of a second term of Trump.
+NEW YORK — Former President Donald Trump met with Polish President Andrzej Duda in New York on Wednesday, the latest in a series of meetings with foreign leaders as Europe prepares for the possibility of a second term in office.
+Trump.

 The presumptive Republican nominee hosted Duda at Trump Tower, where the two discussed the war in Ukraine and Duda's efforts to increase defense spending by NATO members, according to a Trump campaign statement.
 Duda, who has long expressed admiration for Trump, is also a strong supporter of Ukraine and has encouraged Washington to provide more aid to kyiv amid the ongoing Russian invasion.
 This funding was blocked by Trump's allies in Congress.